 I still smile every time I picture her sitting on the bottom bunk, unravelling the sequence of events to two traumatised toddlers.

 And I have to admire her for that.

-Because I would have kept walking, then explained over breakfast that ‘the mad intruder’ lived underneath our house and only awoke when we were noisy at bedtime…
+Because I would have kept walking, then explained over breakfast that the mad intruder actually lived in our cellar and only came upstairs when wakened at bedtime…